-So, we would advise anyone considering taking on these majestic little beauties, to make sure you are either an experienced or well-educated owner, with commitment, and most importantly you must have time on your hands to dedicate to looking after them and making sure their fish tank environment hits the necessary requirements.
+We would advise anyone considering taking on these majestic little beauties, to make sure you are either an experienced or well-educated owner, with commitment, and most importantly you must have time on your hands to dedicate to looking after them and making sure their fish tank environment hits the necessary requirements:

 As far as their temperament goes, these fish can be aggressive at times, that is why it is important to purchase two as a male and female pair rather than the same sex.
-If you have two that are the same sex, expect to see a lot of fighting between them, which does not lead to a happy life for either Ram.
+If you have two that are the same sex, just like the bolivian ram cichlid, expect to see a lot of fighting between them, which does not lead to a happy life for either Ram.